openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 nginx_log_dir: String value, default /var/log/nginx.
 It specifies a log
                directory for nginx.

+fast_track: Boolean setting to enable ironic to leverage an already running
+            agent on the host being deployed such that deployment can begin immediately as opposed to waiting for a complete system reboot.

 ### Hardware Inspection Support

 Bifrost also supports the installation of ironic-inspector in standalone